CompuNanoLab/PlasmaPhysicsLab/Lecture2/PIC_instructions.md

 python plot_spectra.py
 ```

-In this folder, (accessible from your file explorer), you can see maps of the Magnetic field and the electron and ion density, plots of the evolution of the electromagnetic and kinetic energy, and spectra of electrons at different simulation times.
+In this folder (accessible from your file explorer), you can see maps of the magnetic field and the electron and ion densities, plots of the evolution of the electromagnetic and kinetic energy, and spectra of electrons at different simulation times.